50 Easy Gluten-Free Lunch Ideas for Work, School & Home

 Gluten-Free Rice Cakes

-Rice cakes have the bad reputation of being boring and tasteless, but maybe we’re not trying hard enough.
-When you think about it, bread is pretty boring and tasteless until you dress it up with your favorite topping, and you can put anything on a rice cake that you’d put on toast.
-These make an open-faced sandwich so might be more of an at home lunch.
+When you think about it plain bread is pretty boring and tasteless too.
+That is until you dress it up with your favorite topping.
+Consider this, you can put anything on a rice cake that you’d put on toast.

 Gluten-Free Rice Cakes 7 Ways: These crunchy, versatile little discs are way under-rated.
 They're quick, they're low cal, you can top them with pretty much anything and they're naturally gluten-free!